Application Process

 For Residents

-Our program is listed in ERAS, as well as on the AOA Opportunities website.
-We accept both allopathic and osteopathic applicants with an interest in serving Native American health needs.
+Our program is listed in ERAS.
+We accept both allopathic and osteopathic applicants with an interest in serving Native American and underserved population health needs.

 Your personal statement is deeply important to us.
-Our program provides supplemental essay questions to applicants following receipt of their completed ERAS application.
 Please be sure to describe your background as it relates to Native American health and indicate specifically why you are interested in a tribal-based program.

 Application Criteria: